-When The Italian Centre Shop asked us to do some Christmas recipes, I immediately thought of the lasagna.
 The first time I tasted it I was going back for seconds and thirds.
 We were in Italy at the time, my son Joel and I, visiting Nicoletta in our first years of courtship.
 It was a small town called Agosta, set in the side of a mountain, with multiple houses lingering on the cliffs of this majestic place.
-From Nicoletta’s mom and dads window you get a clear view of the lower town and rambling foothills, absolutely beautiful.
-Lunch was being prepared and Nicoletta’s mom, Tonina had made the lasagna sheets early that morning.
-Thin golden sheets of pure goodness made by hand with an extreme amount of love and passion.
+From Nicoletta's mom and dad's window you get a clear view of the lower town and rambling foothills.
+Absolutely beautiful.
+Lunch was being prepared and Nicoletta's mom, Tonina had made the lasagna sheets early that morning.
+Thin golden sheets of pure goodness made by hand with love and passion.
 My way of doing things.
 That is when I was brought into the family circle and the secret ingredient of mortadella, plus the ricotta in the sauce was revealed.
-Tonina said that when she does not have time to make the sfoglie (lasagna sheets), she uses the ones we found in the Italian Center Shop, made by DeCecco.
-We pre -boiled them a touch just to soften them a bit, to keep the lasagna moist, but it is not necessary, these are oven ready.
-It is just a personal taste and texture thing.
-I think both ways will still deliver a great outcome suited to your time and taste.
-Tonina says she pre boils them too, so whatever floats your boat I say.
-I have to also say that it is great to be able to find these authentic Italian products and gratitude for Teresa Spinelli’s passion for her culture.
+Tonina said that when she does not have time to make the sfoglie (lasagna sheets), she uses the oven ready ones, like these from DeCecco.

 Stages of Mamma's Famous Roman Lasagna

-- Layering of sheets, sauce, parmigiano, mozzarella, and last but not least minced mortadella
+- The layering of sheets, sauce, Parmigiano, mozzarella, and last but not least, minced mortadella

 - Top layer same as above, but no mortadella, then oven